Updated August 2023

 Can I apply for roadway seating if there is a bus stop or bike lane in front of my business?

-What if something is already installed on the sidewalk and/or curb lane in front of my establishment, such as a bike corral or Citi Bike station?
+What if something is already installed on the sidewalk or roadway in front of my establishment, such as a bike corral or Citi Bike station?

 The City will not remove nor relocate street furniture or trees for the purposes of accommodating outdoor dining.
 If a Citi Bike station is installed in the curb lane, roadway seating may not be set up.
-Additionally, the establishment cannot remove any City property already installed on the sidewalk and/or curb lane in front of their establishment.
+Additionally, the establishment cannot remove any City property already installed on the sidewalk or curb lane in front of their establishment.
 Such removal by the establishment may result in a fine.